LionWeb-io/lionweb-typescript/README.md

 - `build`
   A package that builds part of the code in `class-core` — specifically the part related to the delta protocol.

+  _Note_ that this package – and specifically the `generate-for-class-core.ts` file – depends on `class-core` itself.
+  This constitutes a *circular* dependency, but that only exists at compile+build time, so should not be problematic.
+  To ensure that a “clean clone” of this repository is not impacted, the `rebuild.sh` script builds `class-core` first, before compiling and running `build`, and then builds `class-core` again.

 - `artifacts`
   A package that generates artifacts (serialization chunks, diagrams, JSON Schemas) from some of the models constructed in the `core` and `test` packages.

+- Various packages related to the delta protocol:
+  - `delta-protocol-common`
+  - `delta-protocol-client`
+  - `delta-protocol-low-level-client-browser`
+  - `delta-protocol-low-level-client-ws`
-- `delta-protocol-impl`
+  - `delta-protocol-repository-ws`
-  A package that contains the implementation of the delta protocol — both client and (vestigial!) repository.

   - `delta-protocol-test-cli`
     A package that contains CLI programs for starting a client and repository *for testing purposes*.
   - `delta-protocol-test`
     A package that contains tests for the delta protocol implementation.

-  _Note_ that this package – and specifically the `generate-for-class-core.ts` file – depends on `class-core` itself.
-  This constitutes a *circular* dependency, but that only exists at compile+build time, so should not be problematic.
-  To ensure that a “clean clone” of this repository is not impacted, the `rebuild.sh` script builds `class-core` first, before compiling and running `build`, and then builds `class-core` again.

 Each of these packages have their own `README.md`.
 The following packages are published in the scope of [the `lionweb` organization](https://www.npmjs.com/org/lionweb), meaning that they're all prefixed with `@lionweb/`: `json`, `json-utils`, `js-diff`, `core`, `ts-utils`, `utilities`, `cli`, and `validation`, `class-core`, `class-core-generator`